Our guide to PCP finance

 Hire Purchase (HP)

 With Hire Purchase (HP) you usually pay an upfront deposit and then make fixed monthly payments for an agreed period.
-With HP, the finance company has security in the form of the car, so if you don't keep up with repayments, they can take it away.
+As with PCP, the finance company has security in the form of the car, so if you don't keep up with repayments, they can take it away.

 Car leasing

-You pay an upfront fee to lease the car and decide the contract length and annual mileage limit.
-Once you take out a contract, you pay fixed monthly payments until your contract ends.
+You decide the contract length and annual mileage limit before paying an upfront fee to lease the car and fixed monthly payments until your contract ends.
 After the final payment, you return the car to the dealer or take out another lease.

 Personal loan

 Also known as bank loans, personal loans can be used to purchase a new or used car.
-They offer additional flexibility because the money goes directly into your bank account leaving you free to buy whatever car you wish, including those for sale with private sellers.
+They offer additional flexibility because the money goes directly into your bank account leaving you free to buy whatever car you wish, including vehicles for sale with private sellers.
 Car loans can offer very low interest rates, but typically those rates are only available to applicants with excellent credit scores.
-Find out more about your credit score with our free credit score service.
+Find out more about your credit score and how to improve it with our free credit score service.

 What should I do at the end of the agreement?